ethicalpunk/andromeda/README.md

     [Clear IP-list]: Clears the current output of IP addresses and starts over again.

-    [Open Wireshark]: Open wireshark with the current set parameters.
+    [Open Wireshark]: Opens wireshark with the currently set parameters.
 This allows you to futher inspect packets.

     [Wireshark Tutorial]: Redirects you to a link showing you a detailed instructions on how to use Wireshark.